Optimizing data reductions with NDArrays¶

-Blosc2 leverages the power of NumPy to perform efficient reductions on compressed multidimensional arrays.
+Blosc2 leverages the power of NumPy to perform operations efficiently (with minimal memory footprint and execution time) on compressed multidimensional arrays.
 By compressing data with Blosc2, it is possible to reduce the memory and storage space required to store large datasets, while maintaining fast access times.
 This is especially beneficial for systems with memory constraints, as it allows for faster data access and manipulation.

-In this tutorial, we will explore how Python-Blosc2 can perform data reductions in NDArray objects (or any other object fulfilling the LazyArray
+In this tutorial, we will explore how Python-Blosc2 can efficiently perform a special class of particularly costly computations called data reductions (e.g. sum

-interface) and how the performance of these operations can be optimized by using different chunk shapes, compression levels and codecs.
-We will compare the performance of Python-Blosc2 with NumPy.
+), which are especially common in data science.
+It does so by leveraging the benefits of the compression-first NDArray object.
+We’ll also dive into further tuning the performance of these operations by using different chunk shapes, compression levels and codecs.
+Finally, we will compare the performance of Python-Blosc2

 Note: This tutorial assumes that you have Python, NumPy, matplotlib and Blosc2 installed on your system.
 Also, this notebook has been run on a CPU (Intel 13900K) with a relatively large L3 cache (36 MB).
-As it turns out, performance in Blosc2 is very sensitive to the CPU cache size, and the results may vary on different CPUs, so your mileage may vary.
+As it turns out, performance in Blosc2 is very sensitive to the CPU cache size, and the results may vary on different CPUs.

-We will use a 3D array of type float64 with shape (1000, 1000, 1000).
-This array will be filled with values from 0 to 1000, and the goal will be to compute the sum of values in stripes of 100 elements in one axis, and including all the values in the other axis.
+First, let’s create a 3D array of type float64 with axes (X, Y, Z), each of length 1000.
 We will perform reductions along the X, Y, and Z axes, comparing Python-Blosc2 performance (with and without compression) against NumPy.

 [1]: